- Fees (pay by bank transfer)

-The fee is made up of a percentage of the transfer amount, plus a small fixed fee which varies according to whether you opt for a fast transfer, paying with your debit or credit card, or a low-cost transfer, paying via your bank account.
+The fee is made up of a percentage of the transfer amount, plus a small fixed fee that will vary depending on whether you opt for a fast transfer, paying with your debit or credit card, or a low-cost transfer, paying via your bank account.

-To give this more context, here is what sending EUR 1,000 to Germany through Wise looks like on on 2 March 2021:
+To give this more context, here is what sending £1,000 to Germany through Wise looks like on 19 October 2023:

 |Fixed fee||Variable fee||Total fees|

-And here’s what you’d pay if you wanted to send INR 1,000 to India:
+And here’s what you’d pay if you wanted to send £1,000 to India: